uppinote20/obsidian-auto-note-importer/README.md

 # Obsidian Auto Note Importer

-Easily import and sync notes from an external database like Airtable into your Obsidian Vault.
+Easily import and sync notes from an external database like Airtable into your Vault.
 Customize destination folders, apply templates, and manage syncing with flexible settings.

 <br>